International Foundation Programme

 What is the International Foundation Programme (IFP)?

-The International Foundation Programme (IFP) is a one-year programme that will equip you with the academic and English language skills required to succeed in an undergraduate degree at Euro University of Bahrain (EUB).
-It also introduces international students to European higher education teaching styles.
+The IFP is a one-year programme that will equip you with the academic and English language skills required to succeed in an undergraduate degree at Euro University of Bahrain (EUB).
+It introduces you to European higher education teaching styles.
 The IFP is designed and assessed by the University of London (UoL).
 Students enrolled on the IFP are registered as students of both EUB and UoL.

 What are the entry requirements for the IFP?

 You will need a Bahrain General Secondary Education Certificate with a 75% average or above in Years 10, 11 and 12.
 You will also need an IELTS score of 5.5 overall, with 5.0 in each sub-test (Academic), or an equivalent English language qualification awarded within the past two years.
-The IFP will consider other qualifications on a case-by-case basis and will consider equivalent international qualifications.
+If you do not have a recent IELTS certificate contact us to learn how we can help you to meet this requirement.
+The IFP will consider other qualifications on a case-by-case basis – contact us to learn more.

 What subjects will I study during the IFP?